best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 ### Markdown

-Local links can be written as normal, but external links should be referenced at the bottom of the Markdown file for clarity.
-For example:
+To keep the file uniform, all links should be referenced at the bottom of the markdown file.
+This also helps to keep the markdown file organised.

-Use a local link to reference the [`README.md`](https://github.com/best-practice-and-impact/govcookiecutter#readme) file, but an external link for [GOV.UK][gov-uk].

 We also try to wrap Markdown to a line length of 88 characters.
 This is not strictly enforced in all cases, for example with long hyperlinks.